microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-phone-number.md

 Assign a virtual user license to your application instance.
 For details, see [Phone system virtual user license](/microsoftteams/teams-add-on-licensing/virtual-user).

 Assign a calling plan to your application instance.
-For details, see [Calling Plans for Microsoft 365](/microsoftteams/calling-plans-for-office-365).
+For details, see [Calling plans for Microsoft 365](/microsoftteams/calling-plans-for-office-365).

 ### Assign a phone number to the application instance (only tenant admin)